- Read operation according to a key item or not

 Name of data file, HFSQL view or query used.
 If this parameter corresponds to an empty string, HReadPrevious will use the last data file used by the last HFSQL management function (function starting with "H").

 <Browse item>: Optional character string

-Name of item used to browse the data file.
+Name of item used to loop through the data file.
 If this name is not specified, HReadPrevious will use: